Wreckstation/iConsultancy/User Guide.md

 <img align="left" src="user guide gfx\tagnameUI.png"><br/><br/>

 Filters deals based on a deal's tag name within the Deals pipeline associated w/ deal's primary contact.
 Type the name of the tag name to filter by.
+- Check the checkbox ```for Return all tags that match``` to return all projects that match the specified tag name from the Tag Name filter

 ### Next Date
 <img align="left" src="user guide gfx\nextdateUI.png"><br/><br/><br/><br/><br/><br/>